An annual programme to educate and support early stage medtech businesses.

 We offer a number of educational opportunities that we have developed for remote learning as well as face-to-face.

 Funding for consumables, prototype development and access to specialist advice along with travel & conference fees.

 As a programme participant, you’ll have access to domain experts, industry-specific support and networking opportunities.

 Starting with a bootcamp, we run a series of masterclasses throughout each programme – covering topics such as intellectual property, regulatory strategy to market access and funding.

 Venture funding is awarded directly to the lab.
 MedTech SuperConnector does not take IP.

 Venture teams will have the opportunity to present their ideas and demonstrate the impact of their research to early stage investors and academic partners.

 News and Events

-In the second instalment of our case study series we are looking at Queen Mary University of London, an institution with a strong tradition of life science research and its own successful technology translation programme.
+In the fourth instalment of our case study series, we are looking at the Institute of Cancer Research (ICR), a highly specialised organisation with a track record of influential research and drug discovery.
 Read more

 In the third instalment of our case study series we are looking at the Royal College of Art, the world’s top university in art and design, with an award-winning business incubator InnovationRCA.
 Read more